sonstar2/deployables.ocp/README.md

-# deployables.ocp
+# Ansible Collection - deployables.ocp

-This repository contains the Ansible collection used to provision and configure SNO instances on deployables
+Documentation for the collection.